 If you love fall, then October is the perfect time to travel to Florence.
-The weather is great and landscapes are stunning.
+The weather is great and the landscapes are stunning.
 Imagine waking up in the historic centre to a crisp autumn air and going for a walk along the reddened Chianti vineyards – what a joy!
 In Florence, October is also a good time to attend fairs, festivals, and traditional celebrations.
 Read on if you’d like to know what to do in Florence Italy in October!

 Florence Biennial is an international contemporary art exhibition held at the Fortezza da Basso that allows worldwide artists to perform and exhibit their art.
 After, there is a prize called ‘Lorenzo il Magnifico’ awarded to the artist whose artwork is considered most culturally relevant or exquisite.
 You can book your tickets here.

 The International Ceramics Fair is a yearly marketplace held on October 5th and 6th in Santissima Annunziata Square.
 Here, you can find vendors selling ceramics and other handmade items.
 Bring some unique Italian souvenirs back home!

 Festa di Santa Reparata